juliomaqueda/blender-uvcs/README.md

 Whenever you have local changes to push, the Checkin section is there to help.
 And even though multiline properties are still a missing feature in Blender, the add-on covers them with dynamic inputs.

+### Undo your changes

+Restore the remote version whenever you need it.

 ### Checkout files

 Checking out files is the way to tell the PlasticSCM server your intention to edit a file.
 While not that common for text files, it is a powerful feature for binaries, where merge tools lack utility.

-On the same page, you can undo your checkouts.

 ### Lock / unlock